awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-dataset.md

 # AWS::DataBrew::Dataset<a name="aws-resource-databrew-dataset"></a>

-Creates a new DataBrew dataset\.
+Specifies a new DataBrew dataset\.

 ## Syntax<a name="aws-resource-databrew-dataset-syntax"></a>